 Nutrient-rich blood flows into the liver from the intestines through the hepatic portal vein.

 The liver holds about 1 pint (13%) of the body's blood supply at any given moment.
 The liver has 2 main parts (lobes).
 Both of these are made up of 8 segments that consist of a thousand small lobes (lobules).
 These lobules are connected to small tubes (ducts) that connect with larger ducts from the common hepatic duct.
-The common hepatic duct transports the bile produced by the liver cells to the gallbladder and the first part of the small intestine (duodenum).
+The common hepatic duct transports the bile made by the liver cells to the gallbladder and the first part of the small intestine (duodenum).
 It does this through the common bile duct.
 Bile is a clear green or yellow fluid that helps break down the food you eat.

 The liver regulates most chemical levels in the blood and excretes a product called bile.
 This helps carry away waste products from the liver.
 All of the blood leaving the stomach and intestines passes through the liver.
 The liver processes this blood.
 It breaks down, balances, and creates the nutrients.
 It also breaks down medicines into forms that are easier for the rest of the body to use.
 More than 500 vital functions have been identified with the liver.
 Some of the more well-known functions include: